yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     - Each of the `build-` jobs are marked with `needs` to depend on the `git diff` check.
 The `if` indicates the condition that will trigger that job to run.

 3. Commit this change to your repo, then push the change to GitHub.

-    > **Note**: You can optionally add `workflow_dispatch:` in the `on:` trigger section to set a manual trigger for the GitHub Actions workflow.

-    > **Note**: If you encounter any errors due to `cosign`, feel free to remove the image signing section from the workflow, as it is not needed to complete the lab.
-You could alternatively add a manual trigger (see above) and try running the workflow again, to determine if the error is transient.

 4. Navigate to the `Packages` tab in your GitHub account and verify that the container images have been built and pushed to the container registry.